gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 The default mode of operation is `ProcessEndMode.Complete` that goes as follows:

  1. Graceful techniques:
-   1.1.
-Tries to close a main window of a process
+   1.1. `End()` tries to close a main window of a process
    1.2.
-If that fails, tries to send Ctrl+C (SIGTERM) signal
+If that fails, it tries to send Ctrl+C (SIGTERM) signal
  2. Forceful techniques:
    2.1.
-If graceful techniques failed, tries to exit the process (suitable for the current process only)
+If graceful techniques failed, it tries to exit the process (suitable for the current process only)
    2.2.
-If that fails, kills the process (SIGKILL)
+If that fails, it kills the process (SIGKILL)

 `End()` method returns a `ProcessEndMode` value on completion indicating how the process was actually ended.